shawnjohnjr/asuth-gecko-notes/service-workers/e10s-effort/TOOLDREAM.md

+## treeherder try push results scraper helper ##

+Alternate treeherder view reminiscent of ArbPL test failure tree structure that understands touched (or explicitly interesting) tests and can show both pending and results.
+Plus perhaps diff-view of their differing log results.

 ## Spec algorithm implementation control flow understanding based on comments ##

 A lot of Gecko code includes references to algorithm callouts in the code.